AGiv-lab/reading-notes/README.md

 This site is for notes on reading assignments learned during the software development class.

+## **Bio**

+>**Writing code in public, learning as I go**

+*Hello World.
+My name is A. Givens.
+I've started my journey this year in Software Development.
+My prior experience has been in Multimedia applications and projects.
+I enjoy both the creative and the creating or building.
+Please stay tuned for more experiemtns in tech!*

 **Growth Mindset**

 Advancing and scaling action through encouraging thought models.